TerryV8/click-count/docs/scalability_web-app.md

 web-app-64d996d646-ndnnw       1/1       Running   0          4m
 ```

-To check the IP address of the nodes where the pods where deployed;
+To check the IP address of the nodes where the pods where deployed:
 ```console
 kubectl describe pods web-app-64d996d646-5nbqz
 ```